Red-Liu199/CAT/README.md

    - CUDA compatible machine, NVIDIA driver installed and NVIDIA toolkit available.
    - PyTorch: `>=1.9.0` is recommended
+   - [CAT](https://github.com/thu-spmi/CAT): This is optional if you just do language model training.
-   - CAT: https://github.com/thu-spmi/CAT only for data preparation.
-After installing the CAT, please refers to the details in tools/README.md and link directory.
+      After installing the CAT, please refers to the details in [tools/README.md](tools/README.md) and link directory.

       ```bash